eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Preferably has teaching experience alongside data science
 	- Approaches problems with a design perspective
 + skill set:
-	- Implement and maintain the League’s data analytics platform(s) to manage the ongoing monitoring of internal and external information related to Sports Betting/gaming;
+	- Implement and maintain the League's data analytics platform(s) to manage the ongoing monitoring of internal and external information related to Sports Betting/gaming;
 	- Coordinate with other departments and third-parties to identify internal and external sources of meaningful information and assist in the process of data collection;
 	- Work with and coordinate the integration of multiple data sets into the selected data analytics platform(s) and/or visualization tool(s);
 	- Work with technical partners to automate data flows and reduce reliance on manual data development;